JoergHolz/LocalAdmin/README.md

 2. Download and unzip LocalAdmin

-3. Move it to the root of your webserver where all your other project are
+3. Move it to the root of your webserver, where all your other projects are.

-4. Depending on your vhost settings, there may be a need of some changes.
+4. Depending on your vhost settings, you may need to make some changes.
 The document root of LocalAdmin is /htdocs.
 If you want to move the folder htdocs somewhere else, read below [Extending LocalAdmin](#11-extending-localadmin)

-5. Open settings.php in localadmin/application/config and find the following configurations:
+5. Open settings.php in localadmin/application/config :

     Set your local wildcard domain in "tld":